Donald Trump Is Acting For A Foreign Power, Claims Former Presidential Candidate

 McMullin appeared on MSBC‘s AM Joy In The Morning and discussed Donald Trump’s recent actions with host Joy Reid, according to Raw Story.
 McMullin questioned Trump’s loyalty to the U.S. and wondered if the president-elect was directly influenced by a foreign nation.

 “There are two tests, the first test is this question: Does Donald Trump act on behalf of a foreign power, or does he act in the interests of a foreign power especially over our own interests,” McMullin told Reid.

 “The clear answer to that is, yes, and that is very alarming.”

 “The second question is: Does Donald Trump act under the control of a foreign power?”
+McMullin asked.

-McMullin asked. hat’s very hard to determine.
+“That’s very hard to determine.
 I think we would know more if we had his tax returns.
 But it very disturbing and peculiar, to say the least, that Donald Trump, that there is one thing he’s consistent on, it’s his defense of Vladimir Putin and the Russians.
 He will change his views on a range of things, but not on that, over the past year he has remained absolutely consistent on that.”

 McMullin ran as an independent candidate for president last year and styled himself a real conservative.
 McMullin criticized Trump for lacking genuine conservative credentials and beliefs.
 Though there was some speculation that McMullin would do well in Utah, he failed to win any states.

-Donald Trump’s response to Russian hacking of the Democratic National Committee has been criticized by McMullin and others.
+Donald Trump’s response to the Russian hacking of the Democratic National Committee has been criticized by McMullin and others.
 Trump initially refused to accept that Russia was behind the hack and he continues to reject the idea that Russia wanted to help his election.

 Trump now accepts that Russia was responsible for the hacks but denies they had any effect on the outcome of the election, according to The Guardian.
 Trump’s incoming chief of staff Reince Priebus claimed that accepted the findings of the intelligence agencies.

 “When this whole thing started, it started from the Russians 50 years ago, in other words this is something that has been going on in our elections for many many years,” Priebus said.
-“It happens every election period.”

 U.S. intelligence services, including the CIA and FBI, have concluded that Russian hacking was intended to assist Donald Trump to win the White House.
 Trump has spoken warmly about Russian President Vladimir Putin and says he wants a closer relationship with the country.